kubos/kubos/docs/services/comms-framework.rst

 The first layer will be whatever communication protocol the device requires.
 For example, AX.25 is frequently used as the header protocol for radio communication.

-Inside of this will be a UDP packet, most likely containing a GraphQL request intended for one of the KubOS or payload services.
+Inside of this will be a UDP packet containing one of the following:

+- GraphQL query or mutation
+- JSON GraphQL responses
+- File/shell service commands or data
+- Any other application data a payload or mission application might need

-TODO: Packet diagram?
+TODO: Packet diagram

 Ground Communication
 ~~~~~~~~~~~~~~~~~~~~